 Performance comparisons are difficult, but current market and performance indicators are available for some of the largest banks in both countries (Tables 6 and 7).
 China's banks are much larger than India's on market cap, assets and loan measures.
-CCB, which listed on HKSE in 2005, is not China's largest bank (rather it is the ICBC which listed in Hong Kong and Shanghai in late 2006) but its deposit share is much larger than those of the next two largest banks for which public information is available.
-Indian banks lead the Chinese on profitability indicators, especially India's private bank, but Indian net interest margins are much higher.
+China Construction Bank, which listed on HKSE in 2005, is not China's largest bank (rather it is the Industrial and Commercial Bank of China which listed in Hong Kong and Shanghai in late 2006) but its deposit share is much larger than those of the next two largest banks for which public information is available.
+Indian banks lead the Chinese on profitability indicators, especially India's private banks.
+Indian net interest margins are much higher, but in both countries state banks tend to cover their costs by maintaining large spreads between lending and deposit rates reflecting lack of competition and low productivity, the costs of which are borne by borrowers and savers.

-5.3 Foreign Entry
+4.3 Foreign Entrants

-Theoretical and empirical analysis suggests that foreign participants in domestic banking markets improve financial sector efficiency by stimulating more competition.19 What has been each country's rationale and road map for foreign entry?
+Theoretical and empirical analysis suggests that foreign participants in domestic banking markets improve financial sector efficiency by stimulating more competition.28 What has been each country's rationale and road map for foreign entry?
 Here we find that China has made more progress, using pre-commitment in the WTO accession talks concluded in 2001 to bind its banks into a five-year timetable for opening domestic currency businesses to foreign banks in 2007.
 India's 2005 Road Map on foreign entry is very cautious in comparison.

 The philosophical approach in China is that foreign entry should be used strategically to introduce modern standards, practices and new products into the domestic market so that domestic competitors can learn.
-Foreign strategic partners, while restricted to 25 percent total equity stakes, are valued more for the new ideas, products, skills and technology that they are expected to contribute than for the capital they contribute.
-Similarly, allowing banks to offer themselves to foreign investors through IPOs on the Hong Kong Stock Exchange is primarily intended to encourage awareness and responsiveness to modern market evaluations of their profitability and efficiency.20
+Foreign strategic investors in the large banks that dominate the financial sector are restricted to 25 percent total equity stakes.
+But the equity is not the objective; rather they are valued more for the new ideas, products, skills and technology that they are expected to contribute.
+Similarly, allowing banks to offer themselves to foreign investors through IPOs on the Hong Kong Stock Exchange is primarily intended to encourage awareness and responsiveness to modern market evaluations of their profitability and efficiency.29

-RBI's road map for foreign entry21 laid out in its 2005 Annual Report limits foreign investors to the small number of private banks; their aggregate investment is further limited to 24 percent of a bank's equity, with a possible increase to 49 percent if a bank's board and shareholders approve.
+RBI's road map for foreign entry30 laid out in its 2005 Annual Report limits foreign investors to the small number of private banks; their aggregate investment is further limited to 24 percent of a bank's equity, with a possible increase to 49 percent if a bank's board and shareholders approve.
 Wholly owned subsidiaries of foreign banks are accorded national treatment.
-But until 2009, possibilities for domestic acquisitions are limited to the private sector banks that RBI wants to see restructured.
+But until 2009, possibilities for domestic acquisitions are limited to weak private sector banks that RBI wants restructured.
 At that time permitted activities will extend to other private sector banks but stakes in such banks will be limited to 74 percent.
-There is no plan to reduce the government's share of the PSBs or to allow foreign stakes in those entities.
+There is no explicit plan to reduce the government's share of the PSBs or to allow non-state stakes in those entities.

-5.4 Future loan losses
+4.4 Future loan losses